phil65/SublimeKodi/README.md

   - push add-on to remote
   - pull log from remote
   - clear temp folder on remote
-  - pull screenshot from device
+  - pull screenshot from remote
-  - reboot device
+  - reboot remote

 ___